 The story plot was pretty good, but the execution was subpar.
 I feel strange saying that about a book by such a popular author.
 As I was reading it, it seemed like something was a little off.
 As I got further into the book, I finally realized what it was.
 The writing itself seemed like it wasn’t done by a professional.
 If you read it, you’ll see what I’m talking about.
 This is just an example of some of the awkwardness that is present throughout the book:

 “And the next day Peter and the boys left for Spain.
 They went to Madrid and Seville and Toledo, and then lay on a beach on the Costa Brava, and they spent the last few days in Mallorca, and they all loved it.” (p.
 263)

 I’m not sure if the book wasn’t proofread well, or what.
 Who knows.
-Anyhow, I wouldn’t recommend the book.
+Anyhow, I don’t recommend Prodigal Son.
 It was painful trying to make it all the way through.
-Maybe some of her older books are better.
+Maybe some of Steel’s older books are better.
 I’ll have to check one of them out and see.

 Rating: 2 Stars